 Once you understand the triggers for Alzheimer’s aggression, you can take steps to prevent it.
 A few things to try:

-Limit the amount of loud noises, activity, and clutter around her.
+- Limit the amount of loud noises, activity, and clutter around them.

 - Don’t argue.
 People with Alzheimer’s disease see a different reality than you do.
 Rather than challenge them about it, sit and listen.
 Ask questions about it.

 - Focus on the past.
 Alzheimer’s affects short-term memory, so it’s often easier and less stressful for someone to recall and talk about distant memories than what they watched on TV the night before.